 Works for dip finishing as well.

 OLD VARNISH: Hey, if you’re like many rodmakers, you make more stuff than just fishing rods.
 In our shop we happen to make a fair number of bird feeders and birdhouses, some for the yard, some for FFA & Boy Scout projects.
 “Old” spar varnish is a wonderful thing for sealing outdoor projects that range from feeders to picnic tables to wooden planters.
 Because we’re insistent on selling fresh varnish for high end, finicky projects like fine bamboo rods, we wind up with some expired varnish on our shelves – varnish that is still functional for your rougher needs.
 My favorite “off label” use for good varnish to to cut it 50% or more with turpentine and use it as a sealer on freshly sanded butcherblock maple benchtops.
 The standard finish for BBM tops is mineral oil….that’s all well and good for your kitchen surfaces, but around rods you’re liable to contaminate a strip of bamboo prior to glue-up, or mar unfinished silks, if you have an uncured oil finish on your benches.
 Soaking ultra-thinned Sutherland Welles spar into the surfaces (that’s every surface, top, bottom, and edges) will help to keep your heavy benchtops from warping & splitting, plus it’ll make clean-up easier.
-Most of the benches in the GW shop have been re-sanded and sealed at least once so far, but the ones that see rougher use are refinished every few years.
+Most of the benches in the GW shop have been re-sanded and sealed at least twice so far, but the ones that see rougher use are refinished every few years.
 If you’ll promise not to use it for rodwork, and not to fuss at us when you discover that there is a lump, or a clump, or another defect natural to expired varnish, we’ll gladly sell it to you for half off of retail when we have some.
 Send us an email and we’ll create a Paypal invoice; UPS Ground shipping rates apply; Continental U.S. deliveries only.

 More On Old Varnish – As It Relates To Discovering An Old Can In Your Rod Shop….